-The DSIG table for a TrueType Collection (TTC) must be the last table in the TTC file.
-The offset and checksum to the table is put in the TTCHeader (version 2).
+The DSIG table for an OpenType Collection (TTC) must be the last table in the TTC file.
+The offset to the table is put in the TTCHeader (version 2).
 Signatures of TTC files are expected to be Format 1 signatures.

 The signature of a TTC file applies to the entire file, not to the individual fonts contained within the TTC.
 Signing the TTC file ensures that other contents are not added to the TTC.

-Individual fonts included in a TrueType collection should not be individually signed as the process of making the TTC could invalidate the signature on the font.
+Individual fonts included in a font collection should not be individually signed as the process of making the TTC could invalidate the signature on the font.

 When DSIG table is created for a collection file, the steps given above are used, with these revisions:

 - In step 1: if there is an existing DSIG table referenced in a version 2.0 TTC header, the DSIG table is removed, and the DSIG fields in the header is set to NULL.
 No recalculation of a checksumAdjustment is required.

 - In steps 6 and 7: the DSIG table is added to the file, not to any individual font within the collection.
 A version 2.0 TTC header is required, with the DSIG fields in the header set to reference the DSIG table.

 - Step 8 is not applicable.